 - DUI checkpoints, saturation patrols and overtime actions by authorities resulted in 972 DUI arrests.

 - The average BAC found was .14 – nearly double the legal limit.

 - From 2010 to 2011, the number of alcohol-related crash fatalities in Utah increased from 9.9 percent to 16 percent.

 Law enforcement as a whole has been part of the solution in reducing drunken driving fatalities.
 However, when an official, active or otherwise, commits the act they’re supposed to be preventing, it weakens the entire system and damages public confidence.
 Losing that kind of credibility casts doubt on the thousands of arrests made.

 That Swain was able to receive a suspended sentence, and serve no jail time, for his first offense may be indicative of a system that tends to go light on law enforcement personnel when they’re facing criminal penalties.
 Utah’s own “Best Sentencing Practices” calls for judges to levy jail sentences of six months for “chronic offenders” who don’t go to prison.
 Swain will only serve 10 days in jail for his latest conviction.

-The man was behind the wheel of a massive commercial vehicle when police arrested him in 2012.
-The kind of injuries he could’ve caused behind the wheel of a tractor-trailer is on a scale I don’t want to contemplate.
+The man was behind the wheel of a massive commercial vehicle when police arrested him.
+The kind of injuries he could have caused behind the wheel of a tractor-trailer is on a scale I don’t want to contemplate.
 If he’d had his CDL stripped the first time, perhaps this latest incident would never have occurred.

 If you’re facing your own DUI, an experienced trial attorney is the only thing that matters when you enter a courtroom.
 You want diligent case preparation, and a legal team that’s going to fight to clear your good name.
 Call our firm today to talk about your arrest, and what we can do to help.